 4.2.
-Voting over UB $(\tau)$
+Voting over UB (τ)

-In determining the tax rate that finances UB, for any given level of EPL, $\tau(s)$ , individuals consider the insurance properties of UB, and their positive effect on the wage setting.
-In fact, to the usual tradeoff between the costs represented by the stream of contributions when employed and the benefit of receiving a transfer when unemployed (see Wright, 1986), individuals add the impact of UB on their wages.
+In determining the tax rate that finances UB13, for any given level of EPL, $\tau(s)$, individuals consider the insurance properties of UB, and their positive effect on the wage setting.
+To the usual tradeoff between the costs represented by the stream of contributions when employed and the benefit of receiving a transfer when unemployed (see Wright, 1986), individuals add the impact of UB on their wages.
 In fact, a higher contribution rate, and hence more UB, increases their outside option, and thereby their wages in the bargaining process (see equations 3.2 and 3.3).

-For a given skill type, insiders prefer a lower level of UB than outsiders, since $\theta_I^j < \theta_O^j$ , i.e., they face a lower (discounted) probability of becoming unemployed.
-Analogously, high skilled outsiders will choose a lower tax rate than the unemployed low skilled workers.
-The comparison between low and high skilled insiders is instead less straightforward.
+For a given skill type, insiders prefer a lower level of UB than outsiders, since $\theta_I^j < \theta_O^j$, i.e., they face a lower (discounted) probability of becoming unemployed.
+Analogously, high skill outsiders will choose a lower tax rate than the unemployed low skill workers.
+The comparison between low and high skill insiders is instead less straightforward.
 In fact, low skill insiders benefit more from the insurance component of UB than high skill insiders, who in turn may gain more from the effect of UB in the wage setting.
-In the end, as shown at proposition A.2 in Annex 1, two possible ordering of preferences over $\tau$ may emerge.
-If the effect of UB on the wage setting of the high-skill dominates, and thus $\tau_I^h > \tau_I^l$ , we have $\tau_O^l > \tau_O^h > \tau_I^h > \tau_I^l$ .
-Otherwise, the ordering becomes $\tau_O^l > \tau_O^h > \tau_I^l > \tau_I^l$ .
+In the end, as shown at proposition A.2 in Appendix A, two possible orderings of preferences over τ may emerge.
+If the effect of UB on the wage setting of the high-skill dominates, and thus $\tau_I^h > \tau_I^l$, we have $\tau_O^l > \tau_O^h > \tau_I^h > \tau_I^l$.
+Otherwise, the ordering becomes